AdamSobieski/Narratology/Content/Knowledge.md

 ## Knowledgebases

-Here is a knowledgebase interface. `ParameterExpression` instances could be used as variables with some methods, e.g., `Match()`.
-This interface is a work in progress; it will, eventually, include a means of loading data and rules from stored resources.
-Some of the features indicated, below, may, instead, be made available as extension methods on the `IKnowledge` interface.
+This interface, a work in progress, is designed to be general-purpose, enabling developers to work with rules and queries programmatically, using a convenient and approachable C# syntax, while being scalable for developers to load and parse rule collections from resources.

 ```cs
 public interface IKnowledge